Please note that this page is automatically translated.

 Medium

-• We will also consider and promote store structures that will minimize damage in the event of a disaster.
+• We will also consider and promote store structures that minimize damage in the event of a disaster.

 Small